-Application Note: This SFR is included in the ST if a trusted channel is used to offload audit data or if the platform is administered remotely.
+Application Note: This SFR is included in the ST if a trusted channel is used to Application Note: This SPA is included in the 31 if a fusied channel is used to offload audit data or if the platform is administered remotely.
 That is, if "a trusted channel as specified in FTP ITC EXT.1" is selected in FAU STG.1.1, if "physically protected channels as specified in FTP ITP EXT.1" is selected in FDP ITC EXT.1.1, or if "remotely" is selected in Management Function 1 in FMT SMF.1.1.

 If the ST Author selects either "TLS" or "HTTPS," the TOE must be validated against the Functional Package for TLS.
-This PP does not mandate that a $\,$ product implement TLS with mutual authentication, but if the product includes the capability to perform TLS with mutual authentication, then mutual authentication must be included within the TOE boundary.
+This PP does not mandate that a product implement TLS with mutual authentication, but if the product includes the capability to perform TLS with mutual authentication, then mutual authentication must be included within the TOE boundary.

-If the ST Author selects "SSH," the TOE must conform to Functional Package for Secure Shell (SSH), version 2.0.
+If the ST Author selects "SSH ," the TOE must conform to Functional Package for Secure Shell (SSH), version 2.0 .

-If the ST Author selects "certificate-based authentication of the remote peer," then the TOE must conform to , version .
+If the ST Author selects "certificate-based authentication of the remote peer ," then the TOE must conform to, version .